Redocly/redocly-cli/docs/configuration/reference/apis.md

 - `{name}@{version}`
 - [API object](#api-object)
-- Required.
+- **REQUIRED**.
 Each API needs a name and optionally a version.
 Supports alphanumeric characters and underscores.

 {% /table %}